-- Keep brace locked in full extension at all times when upright or ambulating. - Keep brace locked during periods of rest and always at nighttime until the first post-operative appointment. - > Brace straps may be loosened during use of ice machine if desired. - > Brace should be removed for exercises beginning first postoperative day and for periods of rest. - If combined cartilage procedure was performed and you have been prescribed a CPM machine, the brace should be removed during CPM use as well.
+- > Keep brace locked in full extension at all times when upright or ambulating. - Keep brace locked in full extension day and night, except for exercises and hygiene until the first postoperative appointment. - > Brace straps may be loosened during use of ice machine if desired. - Brace should be removed for CPM and exercises and hygiene.